Department in the News

 National Geographic video, "Just Like Us, These Chimps Splash in the River to Keep Cool" Highlights New Paper from Dr. Jill Pruetz

-This brief National Geographic video highlights Dr. Pruetz's latest publication on the Fongoli chimpanzees' behavior in their savanna environment.
+Dr. Pruetz's latest publication on the Fongoli chimpanzees' behavior in their savanna environment was featured in a National Geographic video.

 Congratulations to Dr. David Kilby was was recently awarded a National Geographic Society grant in the amount of $17,850 in support of his project in South Texas, "A new look at Bonfire Shelter: Using Structure from Motion photogrammetry to investigate the earliest Americans.”